spencerbraun/stats_notes/CS161/Algorithm_Analysis_and_Design.md

 ### Operations on Data

 * Given some data structures like sorted arrays or linked lists, want to insert, delete
-* In a sorted array, search is efficient in O(logn) but insert /delete mean moving things in memory, touching every element for O(n).
+* In a sorted array, search is efficient in O(logn) but insert / delete mean moving things in memory, touching every element for O(n).
 In a linked list just replace the pointer for insert, but search / delete take a long time.

 ### Binary Tree